Noor-Ismot/Python-daily-log/README.md

 - Created classes to define blueprints for objects, encapsulating attributes and behaviors.
 - Instantiated objects from classes and accessed their attributes and methods.
 - Concepts of encapsulation, inheritance, and polymorphism in OOP.

+# DAY 23 : Modules and Packages
+- Topics: Modules and Packages
+- Learned how to organize Python code using modules and packages.
+- Created custom modules and imported them into other scripts.
+- Explored built-in modules and third-party packages to extend Python's functionality.